redaktor/nlp/README.md

 We appreciate your interest!
 Please see our [Contributing Guidelines](./contributing.md#readme).<br>
-Please read also the [Dojo Guidelines Repository](https://github.com/dojo/guidelines#readme) for the general Contributing Guidelines and Style Guide.
+Check the [Dojo Guidelines Repository](https://github.com/dojo/guidelines#readme) for the general Contributing Guidelines and Style Guide.

 ## Testing